 If Account Information Is Not Transferred

 Failure to transfer the relevant information leads to complications, firstly because heirs do not know which accounts were held by the deceased person.
 Secondly, each platform has its own terms and conditions, meaning that loved ones will have to investigate each one, one at a time.

-To discover which services were used, heirs will need to screen bank accounts to trace debits or search through the history or favourites on the browser used by the deceased, provided of course they have access to the person’s computer.
+To discover which services were used, heirs will need to screen bank accounts to trace debits or search through the history or favorites on the browser used by the deceased, provided, of course, they have access to the person’s computer.

 Let us start with the most important asset: bank accounts.
 Bank accounts are frozen as soon as banks are informed of a death.
 Subsequently, the account balances are transferred under the terms of the inheritance.
 All transactions occurring after the time of death are closely screened.